-- On the tutorial navigation toolbar, click Show.
-This displays the table of contents for the SOLIDWORKS Tutorials. - 2.
-Right-click the book representing the lesson you wish to print and select Print... from the shortcut menu.
+- Printing the SOLIDWORKS Tutorials - 1.
+On the tutorial navigation toolbar, click Show.

+This displays the table of contents for the SOLIDWORKS Tutorials.

+2. Right-click the book representing the lesson you wish to print and select Print... from the shortcut menu.